Rise in confirmed coronavirus cases in York and North Yorkshire

 THE number of confirmed coronavirus cases in York and North Yorkshire has risen again.

-There were 272 cases today in the East Riding of Yorkshire Council area - a rise of 24 from 248 yesterday.
+There were 300 cases today in the East Riding of Yorkshire Council area - a rise from 272 yesterday.

 Only the most seriously ill patients are tested for Covid-19, for example when hospitalised, and so there many more people infected by the virus out in the community.